jupadin/MMM-MQTT/README.md

 The module shows the payload of a message reiceived via MQTT.

 ### To-Do's
-- [Fix] Apply factorization and offset before converting values into other(s).
 - Implement wildcards
-- Implement value rounding
 - Implement average value

 ## Installation